SQream/sqream_docs/operational_guides/access_control_password_policy.rst

    GRANT LOGIN to user_a ;
    GRANT PASSWORD 'BBAu47?fqPL' to user_a ;

-Granting a password that does not comply with the above requirements generates an error message with a request to modify it;
+Creating a password which does not comply with the password policy generates an error message with a request to include any of the missing above requirements:

 .. code-block:: console